-To ensure efficient execution of duties by the Directors, the Board of Directors is scheduled once every month.
+To ensure efficient execution of duties by the Directors, the Board of Directors gathers on regular basis according to annual schedule.
 The Company also conducts extraordinary meetings when necessary.

 Status of matters resolved by the Board of Directors is reported by responsible head of operating unit on a regular basis and the status of execution is audited by the Audit and Supervisory Board.